Customs of Nepal; All you need to know about Nepal

-Nepal is already a unique destination in the sense of cultural diversity, ritualistic traditions, outfits, festivals and of course the passion for creating masterpieces.
-But wait, do you also know that there are some unbelievable beliefs which are still practiced in every household as well as in the society of Nepal.
+Nepal is already a unique destination in the sense of cultural diversity, ritualistic traditions, outfits, festivals, and of course the passion for creating masterpieces.
+But wait, do you also know that there are some unbelievable beliefs which are still practised in every household as well as in the society of Nepal.

 Some common beliefs and customs of Nepal

-- Nepalese people use the right hand for good deeds like eating, giving, praying and so on.
+Nepalese people use the right hand for good deeds like eating, giving, praying, and so on.
 They don’t think it’s good to eat with your left hand.

-- Temples are the holiest place in Nepal.
+Temples are the holiest place in Nepal.
 So, while you enter the temple, you need to take off your shoes.

-- Nepalese people respect their elders by not mentioning their names.
-Despite that, they called elders by their relations like an uncle, aunty and all.
+Nepalese people respect their elders by not mentioning their names.
+Despite that, they called elders by their relations like an uncle, aunty, and all.

 When Nepalese meet, they greet each other by doing namaste.
 Namaste is done by joining both of your hands right straight to the chest, where they also bind their head a little to show respect.

-- You cannot go to the kitchen while you are eating something.
+You cannot go to the kitchen while you are eating something.

-- You cannot eat anything until and then you wash your face in the morning.
+You cannot eat anything until and then you wash your face in the morning.

 You must wear decent clothes while walking in public and religious places.

 Eating cow meat is prohibited over here.
 In Nepal, cows are worshipped as earth.

-- Brooming the ground and throwing the dust after sunset is not count as a good thing in Nepalese society.
+Brooming the ground and throwing the dust after sunset is not count as a good thing in Nepalese society.